 Settings for the Microsoft Editor browser extension

-Outlook on the web will let you add personal calendars, not only marrying your work and home life but also providing clarity for others seeking to find appointment times with you – of course, they won’t see what’s penned in your calendars, only when you’re not available.
-Play My Emails is coming to Android (already available on iOS), letting Cortana read your emails to you while you’re on the go.
+Outlook on the web will let you add personal calendars, not only marrying your work and home life but also providing clarity for others seeking to find appointment times with you – of course, they won’t see what’s penned in your calendars, only when you’re unavailable.
+Play My Emails allows Cortana to read your emails while you’re on the go.
 The Teams mobile app is being beefed up for use in your personal life as well.
-Finally, Microsoft Family Safety is coming to Android and iOS devices, helping parents protect their children when they explore and play games on their devices.
+Finally, Microsoft Family Safety helps parents protect their children when they explore and play games on their devices (Xbox, Android, and iOS).

-You’ll have noticed that nearly all of these new features and services are on the horizon but not here yet.
-If you’re already an Office 365 Home or Personal subscriber your subscription just changed its name to Microsoft 365 Family or Personal but nothing else changed and until these new goodies are available – nothing has changed, including the price of your subscription.
-Note that none of these changes applies to the perpetual licenses Office 2019 which is Word, Excel etc. that you can purchase (not subscribe to) and that Office 2019 doesn’t provide any cloud-powered, AI-based features, nor gets the monthly feature updates that its Office 365 based cousin enjoys.
+Office 365 Home or Personal recently changed its name to Microsoft 365 Family or Personal.
+Keep in mind that nothing else has changed.
+Also, these changes don’t apply to perpetual licenses, such as Office 2019, which is Word, Excel, etc., that you can purchase (not subscribe to).
+Office 2019 doesn’t provide any cloud-powered, AI-based features, nor gets the monthly feature updates its Office 365 cousin enjoys.

 Microsoft 365 Business Basic, Apps, Standard and Premium

-Of more interest to readers of Altaro’s blogs are probably the changes to the Office 365 SMB plans (that top out at 300 users).
-As a quick summary, (for a more in-depth look at Office & Microsoft 365, here’s a free eBook from Altaro) Microsoft 365 Business Basic (formerly known as Office 365 Business Essentials at $5 per user per month) gives each user an Exchange mailbox, Teams and SharePoint access, the web browser versions of Word, Excel etc. and 1TB of OneDrive storage.
+Of more interest to readers of Hornetsecurity’s blogs are probably the changes to the Office 365 SMB plans (that top out at 300 users).
+As a quick summary (for a more in-depth look at Office & Microsoft 365, here’s a free eBook from Hornetsecurity), Microsoft 365 Business Basic (formerly known as Office 365 Business Essentials at $5 per user per month) gives each user an Exchange mailbox, Teams, and SharePoint access, the web browser versions of Word, Excel, etc. and 1TB of OneDrive storage.